BRG-teaching/CSDI_2022/course-material/v.-rhinovault-2/tutorial-5/_tutorial-5.md

 <figure><img src="../../../.gitbook/assets/rv2_tut_4_triangulatedShell_fin.png" alt=""><figcaption><p>Fig 3-9 : Shell from Triangulation</p></figcaption></figure>

+As you can tell, interacting with the Force diagram of a triangulated pattern is not as easy as with a quad pattern, and the variability in direction and magnitude of the reaction forces can make the design of the supports more demanding.

+Instead, triangulation can be a good solution in the case of a complex set of boundaries and features (holes, etc.), since, in this case, the definition of only two clear directions for the flow of forces is not possible.

 ## 2 Formfinding of a Shell from a Mesh

 Before starting this example, it is important to know the difference between a mesh and a surface.